 6.6 Document preservation, collection and review

-As soon as possible, the in-house attorney should implement a litigation hold and document preservation notice to prevent the intentional or inadvertent destruction of relevant documents and material.
+As soon as possible after learning of potential misconduct, the in-house attorney should implement a litigation hold and document preservation notice to prevent the intentional or inadvertent destruction of relevant documents and material.
 In fashioning the document retention policy, it is ordinarily advisable to err on the side of overbreadth, at least at the beginning when the extent of any potential wrongdoing and the relevant actors are unknown.
 This is critical.
-Failure to successfully preserve relevant material could be viewed as a dereliction of the attorney’s duties and, in some cases, obstructing justice.
+Failure to successfully preserve relevant material could be viewed as a dereliction of the attorney’s duties and, in some cases, as obstruction of justice.

 Once preservation measures have been implemented, the investigation can turn its attention to the collection of documents.
-Almost all investigations require judgement calls to be made on the scope of collected documents, including whether the investigation can be accomplished in whole or in part through collection within the company, or instead, requires collection from third parties.
+Almost all investigations require judgement calls to be made on the scope of collected documents, including whether the investigation can be accomplished in whole or in part through collection within the company or, instead, requires collection from third parties.
 Company policies (e.g., codes of conduct) and local employment law also may impose limitations on the collection process.
 If the investigation contemplates the collection of personal health information, counsel should ensure that all data collection comports with the requirements of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-In such circumstances, counsel should take appropriate measures to safeguard personal health data, including assessing whether entering into a Business Associate Contract is appropriate.13
+In such circumstances, counsel should take appropriate measures to safeguard personal health data, including assessing whether entering into a business associate contract is appropriate.
+By the same token, counsel should ensure that any other personally identifiable information (PII) collected as part of the investigation is similarly flagged during review and appropriately safeguarded.

 For electronic data, the process of collecting data will often coincide with preserving it.
 Counsel should make sure that forensic copies of all relevant electronic data (including metadata) has been copied to a secure location, preferably with at least one backup maintained on a separate system.
 The data will then need to be loaded into a review platform for review.
 Evidence that has been collected in paper form will often be most easily reviewed by digitising it and loading it into the same review platform as the electronic documents that have been collected.
 The data vendor retained by the investigating counsel will provide the collection and hosting support to the company.